elvissoares/PyDFTlj/README.md

 # Contact
-Elvis Soares: elvis.asoares@gmail.com
+Elvis Soares: elvis@peq.coppe.ufrj.br

-Universidade Federal do Rio de janeiro
+Universidade Federal do Rio de janeiro - UFRJ

-School of Chemistry
+Programa de Engenharia Química - COPPE

-## Usage example
+## Usage examples

 To access the *examples* folder you will need to clone `PyDFTlj` repository if you haven't done it yet.